top of page

 Sex therapy is a type of psychotherapy or talk therapy.
 Sex therapy views sexual issues as being resolved by specifically addressing them, rather than by the assumption that when the individuals in a relationship work out the relationship issues, the sex will just fall into place.
 Sex therapy is designed to help individuals and couples address medical, psychological, personal, or interpersonal factors impacting sexual satisfaction.

-Our trained sex therapists/sexuality educators will teach you about human sexuality, the reality and research, not to show people sexual activity.
+Our trained sex therapists/sexuality educators will teach you about human sexuality, the reality, and research, not to show people sexual activity.
 Sex therapists are highly trained professionals who are licensed to practice psychotherapy but we do NOT touch clients ( physicians, nurses, midwives, and physical therapists do ).

 Sex therapy is more than Sensate focus and Pelvic muscle exercises.
 We will explore personal history, and biological components of sexuality together.
 We will address therapeutic aspects of sex.
 We will teach mindfulness and relaxation techniques to make sure safety needs are being met first.
 We will also explore ways to communicate about sex and your sexual needs.
-We will help you to expand the sexual repertoire, re-evaluate and challenge irrational thoughts, beliefs and myths about sex.
-We will also explore ways to strengthen your relationship with your own body and your partner(s) to make sexual experience more pleasurable for you and your partner(s).
+We will help you to expand the sexual repertoire, and re-evaluate and challenge irrational thoughts, beliefs, and myths about sex.
+We will also explore ways to strengthen your relationship with your own body and your partner(s) to make the sexual experience more pleasurable for you and your partner(s).

-Our Specialties:
+Our Specialties

 • Asian Sexuality